 Have you ever wondered what it would be like to work in Canada?
 Maybe you’ve already gotten a job offer, and you’re not sure what your next step is.
-Do you need a work permit?
+Do you need a Canadian work permit or what should you consider when applying for a work permit in Canada?
 The answer to that question is, “It depends.”
 Read on to learn about what jobs you’ll need a work permit for, and which jobs don’t require one.

 Before we discuss what kinds of jobs require a work permit and which don’t, it’s important to understand what kinds of work permits and visas the Canadian government offers to people interested in coming to Canada.